goddamnzilla/cuddly-rotary-phone/README.md

 Once you do this, you will receive a link in the terminal in the form of (for example) 127.0.0.1:8000

 Open this link on your browser and you will be prompted to login or sign up.

+The superuser/admin credentials are:

+Username: root
+Password: password@123